pilgr/Paper/README.md

 }
 ```

-Then on restore the _isActive_ field will be ignored and new _location_ field will have its default value _null_.
+the _isActive_ field will be ignored on next read and new _location_ field will have its default value as _null_.

 ### Exclude fields
 Use _transient_ keyword for fields which you want to exclude from saving process.